rome539/nostr-archive/README.md

 # nostr-archive

-Tester Build v0.9 — September 2025
+Build v0.9 — September 2025

 A browser-based app to view, search, filter, and archive your Nostr notes.
 Built as a single-page HTML app — no backend, runs entirely in your browser.

-Note: This is a tester build and still a work in progress.
+Note: This is still a work in progress.
 Expect updates and changes.

 Nostr Notes Archive

-A browser-based app to view, search, filter, and archive your Nostr notes.
-Built as a single-page HTML app — no backend, runs entirely in your browser.

 Features
 	•	Connect with your npub (public key).